Course Creator Stuck Under $50K per Year Despite Consistent Work

 Revenue per subscriber by launch

-Create a simple chart showing these metrics over time.
-If they’re declining, you have confirmation of fatigue.
+Create a simple chart showing these metrics over time, and if they’re declining, you have clear confirmation of fatigue.

 Day 2: Identify ONE Core Transformation